adamcobabe/mrv/doc/source/develop.rst

 In order to contribute though, the by far easiest workflow is to create your own MRV fork on either `www.gitorious.com <http://gitorious.org/mrv>`_ or on `www.github.com <http://www.github.com/Byron/mrv>`_.

 When creating own features or patches, you just put them into a separate branch ( using ``git co -b myfeature`` ), commit your changes using ``git commit ...`` and finally push everything into your public repository ( ``git push ...`` ) and create a merge request.
-Once it has been merged into the mainline repository, your change automatically makes it into the next MRV release.
+Once it has been merged into the mainline repository, your change automatically makes it into the next MRV release and the mainline repository.

 The workflow presented here is only a rough introduction to the multitude of possible git workflows, and more concrete examples will be added as the need arises.